Cal-Rex/milestone-project-2-js-kwitht/README.md

 Other back-of-house features:
 - changing how the JS stores information so that users cannot cheat by using dev tools to change their stat numbers.
 - partition the JS into more manageable sized code blocks. perhaps seperate certain functions where possible and crete 3 JS scripts of roughly 200 line of code each, as opposed to one big script file.
+- The Agility Stat was originally referred to as "dexterity", but given the nature in which it is used int he game narrative it was changed to the former.
+Ideally, in the future the naming of variables and functions should be changed to reflect this.